Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

-It is important to note that pre-trends are not necessarily informative about parallel trends in post-treatment periods.
-Sometimes, looking too far before treatment starts is not informative about parallel trends in post-treatment periods, as the economic environment may be too different from time periods near the treatment date.
-Ultimately, how informative pre-trends are for the plausibility of Assumption \ref{ass:parallel-trends-ES} is case-specific, though we would prefer to have parallel pre-trends.
-In fact, when it is plausible to strengthen Assumption \ref{ass:parallel-trends-ES} to hold in all periods (and not only in post-treatment periods), one can construct estimators for the $ATT(t)$ that are more precise than those in \eqref{eqn:2xT_att}; see, e.g., \citet{Borusyak2023}, \citet{Gardner2021}, \citet{Harmon2024}, \citet{Marcus_Santanna_2021}, \citet{Wooldridge2021}, and \citet{Chen_SantAnna_Xie_effientDiD_2024}.
-In fact, \citet{Chen_SantAnna_Xie_effientDiD_2024} derive the semiparametric efficiency bound and propose simple-to-use plug-in estimators with the shortest possible confidence intervals one can get without introducing additional modeling restrictions.
-Such estimators weight pre-treatment in a non-uniform manner and explore the correlation structure of changes in outcomes across periods and between groups to explore all the empirical content of the identification assumptions efficiently.
-In such cases, though, one would \emph{require} parallel trends to hold pre-treatment periods, parallel pre-trends becomes testable (as the model is over-identified), and $\tau_{-k}$ could be used to assess its plausibility directly; see \citet{Marcus_Santanna_2021} and \citet{Chen_SantAnna_Xie_effientDiD_2024} for a discussion.
+When Assumption \ref{ass:parallel-trends-ES} holds in all periods (pre- and post-treatment), it is worth noting that one can construct estimators for the $ATT(t)$ that are more precise than those in \eqref{eqn:2xT_att}; see, e.g., \citet{Borusyak2023}, \citet{Gardner2021}, \citet{Harmon2024}, \citet{Marcus_Santanna_2021}, \citet{Wooldridge2021}, and \citet{Chen_SantAnna_Xie_effientDiD_2024}.
+In such cases, though, one would \emph{require} parallel trends to hold pre-treatment periods, parallel pre-trends becomes directly testable (as the model is overidentified), and $\tau_{-k}$ could be used to assess its plausibility directly.
+Other types of overidentification tests could also be used in this case to assess the validity of the DiD model directly; see \citet{Marcus_Santanna_2021} and \citet{Chen_SantAnna_Xie_effientDiD_2024} for a discussion.